- What is cancer?

 Urological Society of Australia and New Zealand

 This information and links to other websites are provided to facilitate public access to specialists and sub-specialists.
 Cancer Council Australia undertakes reasonable efforts to ensure the links are correct, but is not responsible for the content of the websites to which we link.
-Lists are developed and maintained by the relevant medical college or society.
+The 'Find a specialist widget' has been developed by Health Direct Australia.
+Lists of specialists are developed and maintained by the relevant medical college or society.
 Cancer Council Australia does not warrant the accuracy, completeness or timeliness of information provided by other organisations.
+The services listed here do not provide specific information about the training, experience or track record of the individual specialists.
 Cancer Council Australia does not in any way endorse any individual in a list to which we link.